wp-plugins/intergeo-maps/readme.txt

 ### Using maps library ###

 All maps which have been created with UI builder are stored in WordPress database.
-The plugin allows to browse and manage these maps in the maps library.
+The plugin allows to browse and manage these Google maps in the maps library.
 To see it go to the **Media** » **Intergeo Maps** page to see all maps which have been created in your website.

 The library shows you maps preview as you will see it at front end pages.
-Here users can copy shortcode of a map, edit or clone maps, and delete unnecessary or deprecated maps.
+Here users can copy shortcode of a Google map, edit or clone maps, and delete unnecessary or deprecated maps.

 Also users can create a Google map from library page.
 To do it just click on **Add New** button next to the page title and UI builder popup immediately appears.
 The builder interacts in the same way as it does at edit posts page, except that popup doesn't insert shortcode into somewhere, popup just save a map into database for future reuse.